-intended to regulate.
-42 From the start, it was described and structured as a values-based engagement and learning network.43 Moreover, being a personal initiative of the Secretary-General, initially established without General Assembly approval, it could not have been a UN regulatory instrument even if Annan had been so inclined.44 Instead, the Compact was designed as a norms-based learning forum and engagement mechanism, which we saw as a necessary complement to other approaches, including business initiatives and lawmaking.
-As a guide to responsible business conduct the Compact promoted ten principles inspired by UN declarations in the areas of human rights, labor and the environment, with anti-corruption added once that UN convention was in place.
-45 The ten principles were intended to provide a public focal point to help inform proliferating private corporate codes.
-To indicate seriousness, participation in the Compact required a letter from a company's CEO, which typically requires board approval, or from the head of other participating institutions including NGOs and workers' organizations.
-As a modest accountability measure, the Compact subsequently adopted the requirement that participants submit annual progress reports, which were made public.
-There is no capacity to review these substantively, but companies failing to submit two years running are "delisted."46
+The reaction to the speech was so positive that Annan felt obliged to create a program.
+Kell and I were tasked with its design; he subsequently became the Compact's Executive Director.
+Although the GC has been criticized virtually from the outset for being a weak regulatory instrument, it was never intended to regulate.39 Moreover, as a personal initiative of the Secretary-General, initially established without General Assembly approval, it could not have been a regulatory instrument even if Annan had been so inclined.
+Instead, the GC was designed as a norms-based learning forum and engagement mechanism, which we saw as a necessary complement to other approaches, including business initiatives and lawmaking.
+As a guide to responsible business conduct the GC promoted ten principles inspired by UN declarations in the areas of human rights, labor and the environment, with anti-corruption added once that UN convention was in place.40 The ten principles were intended to provide a public focal point to help inform proliferating private corporate codes.
+As an integrity measure, the GC subsequently adopted the requirement that participants submit annual progress reports; those failing to do so two years running are "delisted."

-In terms of its method of inducing long-term change in corporate conduct, the Compact reflects a broadly "social constructivist" approach.
-47 In social science terms, this means taking seriously an independent role of ideational factors, human agency, and institutional learning in addition to appreciating such standard factors as power and interests.
-For example, social constructivism explores how norms may lead actors to redefine their interests or the social purposes for which they deploy their power, and how innovative ideas and leadership may help overcome institutional impediments to progressive change.

-The Compact's agenda has been to consolidate and disseminate the meta-norm of responsible business conduct, as well as to expand and help inform the community of practice in this domain.
-Its modalities include conducting learning forums and identifying best practices; generating public/private partnerships around the UN "people and planet" agenda; serving as an incubator for innovative initiatives across different business sectors that are then spun off,
+In terms of its method of inducing long-term change in corporate conduct, the GC reflects a broadly "social constructivist" approach.
+41 That means taking seriously the role of ideas, norms, identities, human agency and institutional learning-in addition to appreciating such standard factors of power and interests.
+The GC agenda has been to consolidate and disseminate the meta-norm of responsible business conduct, as well as to support and expand the community of practice in this domain.
+Its modalities include conducting learning forums and identifying best practices; generating public/private partnerships around the UN "people and planet" agenda;